smythp/intro-command-line/sections/data.md

 These commands print out the first and last sections of the file respectively.

+*side note*

-If all the text remaining in your terminal window is starting to overwhelm you, try `command` + `k` to clear the scrollback.
+If all the text remaining in your terminal window is starting to overwhelm you, you have some options.
+Try `clear` or type `command` + `k` to clear the scrollback.
+In Mac OSX terminal, `command` + `l` will clear the output from your most recent command.

 ### Cleaning the data